 VSCO's iOS app supports capturing and editing RAW files on certain mobile devices that satisfy Apple's hardware requirements.
-To determine whether or not your device is capable of shooting in RAW with VSCO, please see our article here.
+To determine whether or not your device is capable of shooting in RAW with VSCO, please see our article How do I use RAW?

 Before we begin, we’d like to explain what RAW means as it relates to VSCO.
-We encourage you to read this article which describes the benefit of capturing in RAW vs. JPEG.
+We encourage you to read the article How do I use RAW? which describes the benefit of capturing in RAW vs. JPEG.
 This article can also help guide you to determine whether or not shooting in RAW is right for you.
 If you are already familiar with the RAW file format, you can continue reading below.

-If you have recently captured an image using the RAW setting in the in-app camera for VSCO, you may have noticed that your captured image appears differently in the Studio and Detail view compared to what you see in Edit view.
+If you have recently captured an image using the RAW setting in the VSCO camera, you may have noticed that your captured image appears differently in your Studio and Detail view compared to what you see in Edit view.